enetheru/godot_tracy/README.md

 I have stripped the readme, please see upstream for instructions.

-I have a [patch](https://github.com/enetheru/godot_tracy/issues/1) for godot 4.3 with my instrumentation in the issues list.
+I have a [branch]([https://github.com/enetheru/godot_tracy/issues/1](https://github.com/enetheru/godot/tree/4.3-tracy)) with my changes to godot if you want to trace from within the engine.